 Growing Job Market

-The U.S. Bureau of Labor Statistics projects employment growth of 9-13 percent for qualified Occupational Safety and Health (OSH) professionals from 2010 to 2020.
+The U.S. Bureau of Labor Statistics projects employment growth of 8 percent for Occupational Safety and Health (OSH) professionals from 2016 to 2026.
 A 2011 study commissioned by the National Institute for Occupational Safety and Health (NIOSH) concluded employer demand for qualified OSH professionals will exceed supply in the next five years.